 Arts & Culture Department

 The Northampton Arts Council works to support and nurture the arts in the city of Northampton.
-The Council awards grants twice each year to artists and arts groups from both state and locally-raised funds, and seeks to improve public awareness of the arts.
-Its goals include maintaining and preserving the rich and diverse cultural heritage of Northampton, programming such annual and monthly events of interest to the community as Transperformance, Silver Chord Bowl, First Night Northampton, Cinema Northampton, KidsBestFest-YouthFilm, RETROFAIRE, Summer Concert Series, and advocating on behalf of the arts community.
+The Council awards grants twice yearly to artists and arts groups from state and locally-raised funds and seeks to improve public awareness of the arts.

-Since 2014, the Paradise City Cultural District has been fostered by the Northampton Arts Council, an incorporated, city-appointed board that works to support and nurture the arts in the city of Northampton.
+Since 2014, the Northampton Arts Council has fostered the Paradise City Cultural District.
+This city-appointed council works to support and nurture the arts in Northampton.

 For more information visit the Paradise District Website